 - Mark Elliott (WMG) l Data analysis, signal processing and modelling of human movement and activity for health applications including rehabilitation, pre-surgical assessment and recovery monitoring/prediction. | working with Prof Richard King (UHCW), Dr Andrew Metcalfe (WMS), Dr Jerome Charmet (WMG).

-- Matt Gibson (Chemistry and Medical School) l Cell, tissue and biologic storage, point of care sensors and new antimicrobials, using carbohydrate, materials and synthetic biologies. l Gibson et al, Polymer mimics of biomacromolecular antifreezes, Nature Communications, 2017, 1546 l working with Dr Elizabeth Fullam (SLS), Dr Nick Waterfield (WMS), Dr Daniel Mitchell (Chemistry and Medical School).
+- Matt Gibson (Chemistry and Medical School) l Cell, tissue and biologic storage, point of care sensors and new antimicrobials, using carbohydrate, materials and synthetic biologies. l Gibson et al, Polymer mimics of biomacromolecular antifreezes, Nature Communications, 2017, 1546 l working with Dr Elizabeth Fullam (SLS) and Dr Nick Waterfield (WMS)

-- Vishwesh Kulkarni (Engineering) l Systems Theoretic Approach and Technologies for Disease Diagnosis and Therapy Interventions. l working with: with several medical doctors in and around Coventry and with biotech research firms such as Agilent, Medtronic, Pfizer, L’Oreal, Microsoft Research, and others.
+- Vishwesh Kulkarni (Engineering) l Theoretical Approaches and Technologies for Disease Diagnosis and Therapy Interventions. l working with NHS partners in Coventry and with industry partners such as Agilent, Medtronic, Pfizer, L’Oreal, Microsoft Research, and others.

 - Sebastien Perrier (Chemistry and Medical School) | Synthesis of nano-structured materials for drug delivery, bio-conjugation and synthetic vaccines.